kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ```

 ### Modify the event detail
-If you want to customize the value the table receives then you need to modify it in the `change` event before the table receives it.
+If you want to customize the value that the table receives, you need to modify it in the `change` event before the table receives it.
 We also use the sample code above and add the following content to `renderName` function:

 ```javascript